felix19350/pg_faker/README.md

 # pg_faker

-DISCLAIMER: This is merely a learning exercise to get familiarized with the development of Postgresql custom functions.
+DISCLAIMER: This is merely a learning exercise to get familiarized with the development of Postgresql extensions.

-The full reference can be found [here](https://www.postgresql.org/docs/current/xfunc-c.html).
-This project provides a set of C custom functions that implement various utility methods to create mock data, somewhat inspired by projects like [Faker](https://faker.readthedocs.io/en/master/).
+This extension provides a set of C custom functions that implement various utility methods to create mock data, somewhat inspired by projects like [Faker](https://faker.readthedocs.io/en/master/).

-The full reference for custom functions can be found [here](https://www.postgresql.org/docs/current/xfunc-c.html).

 ## Project structure

 The project has the following structure:

 ```
+├── dev-infra // Development infrastructure
+├── extension // Postgres extension definition
 ├── src
 │   └── c    // C source code for the custom functions
 └── tests
     └── c
         ├── expected // Expected results for each test